-You are aged from 16 to below your state pension age (or if you are being reassessed, you were under 65 on 8 April 2013 in England, Wales or Scotland or were under 65 on 20 June 2016 in Northern Ireland).

-- You satisfy the daily living and/or mobility activities test (pages 4-12). - You have satisfied the test for at least three months and are likely to continue to satisfy the tests for at least nine months after the threemonth qualifying period.
+- You are aged from 16 to below your State Pension age (or if you are being reassessed, you were under 65 on 8 April 2013 in England and Wales or were under 65 on 20 June 2016 in Northern Ireland). - You satisfy the daily living and/or mobility activities test (pages 5-13). - You have satisfied the test for at least three months and are likely to continue to satisfy the tests for at least nine months after the three-month qualifying period.
 You can make your claim before the three months have passed, but you will not receive any payment until they have. - You have no immigration conditions attached to your stay in the UK subject to some exceptions.
 If you have immigration restrictions on your stay in the UK, claiming benefits may affect your future right to remain in the UK.
-Seek specialist immigration advice before claiming you can search for immigration specialists at find-legal-advice.justice.gov.uk or lawsoc-ni.org/solicitors in Northern Ireland.

-You meet the residence and presence conditions (see page 23).

-Note: You will be able to stay on PIP if you claimed or received it before you reached your state pension age subject to any review.

-Note: If you are terminally ill, there are simpler rules that make it easier to apply - see page 15 for further details.
+Seek specialist immigration advice before claiming you can search for immigration specialists at find-legal-advice.justice.gov.uk or lawsoc-ni.org/solicitors in Northern Ireland. - > You meet the residence and presence conditions (see page 24). - Note: You will be able to stay on PIP if you claimed or received it before you reached your State Pension age subject to any review. - Note: If you are terminally ill, there are simpler rules that make it easier to apply see page 16 for further details.